FRRouting/frr/doc/user/pbr.rst

    so this field will be ignored unless another dataplane provider is used.
    It is invalid to specify both a `strip` and `set vlan` action.

+.. clicmd:: set src-ip [A.B.C.D/M|X:X::X:X/M]

+   Action:
+   Set the source IP address of matched packets, possibly using a mask `M`.
+   The Linux Kernel dataplane provider does not currently support packet mangling, so this field will be ignored unless another dataplane provider is used.

+.. clicmd:: set dst-ip [A.B.C.D/M|X:X::X:X/M]

+   Action:
+   set the destination IP address of matched packets, possibly using a mask `M`.
+   The Linux Kernel dataplane provider does not currently support packet mangling, so this field will be ignored unless another dataplane provider is used.

+.. clicmd:: set src-port (1-65535)

+   Action:
+   set the source port of matched packets.
+Note that this action only makes sense with layer 4 protocols that use ports, such as TCP, UDP, and SCTP.
+   The Linux Kernel dataplane provider does not currently support packet mangling, so this field will be ignored unless another dataplane provider is used.

+.. clicmd:: set dst-port (1-65535)

+   Action:
+   set the destination port of matched packets.
+Note that this action only makes sense with layer 4 protocols that use ports, such as TCP, UDP, and SCTP.
+   The Linux Kernel dataplane provider does not currently support packet mangling, so this field will be ignored unless another dataplane provider is used.

+.. clicmd:: set dscp DSCP

+   Action:
+   set the differentiated services code point (DSCP) of matched packets.
+   The Linux Kernel dataplane provider does not currently support this action, so this field will be ignored unless another dataplane provider is used.

+.. clicmd:: set ecn (0-3)

+   Action:
+   set the explicit congestion notification (ECN) of matched packets.
+   The Linux Kernel dataplane provider does not currently support this action, so this field will be ignored unless another dataplane provider is used.

 .. clicmd:: show pbr map [NAME] [detail|json]

    Display pbr maps either all or by ``NAME``.
 If ``detail`` is set, it will